 Welcome from our Chair & Chief Executive

-We will continue working closely with all our stakeholders to support the recovery in social housing and deliver shared goals.
+We will also continue working closely with all our stakeholders to protect the interest of tenants and others by supporting social housing and delivering shared goals.
 And we look forward to working with all of our people in SHR to deliver this strategy.

 Our objective, priorities & vision